minicatsCB/FPGA/README.md

-# Implementation of an ALU on a FPGA
+# Implementation of an ALU in a FPGA
 Final project for Bachelor's degree in Software Engineering (Ingeniería en Desarrollo de Contenidos Digitales)

 U-tad (Centro Universitario de Tecnología y Arte Digital).
 2014-2018